 What About Viewing Parades and Fireworks?

-People using wheelchairs can watch the parades and nighttime shows in any regular viewing area.
-There may be some wheelchair viewing areas.
+People using wheelchairs can watch parades and nighttime shows in any common viewing area.
+There may be some wheelchair viewing areas for parades.
 They are first-come, first-served, and you are not limited to using them.
 The disadvantage to sitting down in a chair is that it can be hard to see over people standing around you.
-So if you want the unobstructed view, you might choose to camp out early for that perfect spot.
+So if you want the unobstructed view, you might choose to camp out early for that perfect front-row spot.

 For fireworks, the back of Main Street, U.S.A. (closer to the train station but in front of the trees) is less crowded than the areas closer to the castle.
 You can still get that iconic castle view, along with any show elements that may occur on Main Street (for certain shows).
-A great location to see projection and fireworks without the crowds is near “it’s a small world.”
-You can also view fireworks from the viewing areas for Fantasmic!
+A great location to see projections and fireworks without the crowds is near “it’s a small world.”
+You can also view fireworks from the viewing areas at Rivers of America (stay in place after the 9 p.m.
+Fantasmic!).
+The projections are on water screens, and you can still hear the music.

 How Do I Use the Restroom with a Wheelchair?

 There are larger disability stalls in each bathroom.
 You can also find companion restrooms with additional space and privacy.
 Use the Disneyland app to locate the nearest one.
-At Disneyland, you'll find them to the left of City Hall, Main Street, U.S.A.
-First-Aid Station, Enchanted Tiki Room, Hungry Bear Restaurant, Tom Sawyer Island, Fantasyland Theatre and two in Star Wars: Galaxy's Edge.
-At Disney California Adventure, you can find companion restrooms near the Chamber of Congress, Avengers Campus, Cars Land, Pacific Wharf (near Baby Care Center) and across from The Little Mermaid — Ariel’s Undersea Adventure.
+At Disneyland, you'll find them here:

 The restrooms in Star Wars: Galaxy's Edge are a favorite of a friend who uses a wheelchair.
 They are spacious and there is more room around the sinks.
 Hop over to our guide to the best bathrooms at Disneyland for more bathroom tips.